 The lessons are great, and with the sound files its brilliant.
 I am trying to practice every day, and I can't wait to get on to the next lesson.
 Lets hope I can keep it up.
 Its comforting to know that there is backup as well.

-Although the course has been online for 5 years now I have just opened a Facebook page which I will be using for quick updates and news, so why not join me by clicking the Like button below, or Share the site with your friends.
+The course has been online for 7 years now and I have a Facebook page which I will be using for quick updates and news, so why not join me by clicking the Like button below, or Share the site with your friends.

 Several of you have contacted me to ask what the piece is playing at the start of the videos.
 It is called Glen Callater and appears in Grade 4/5 Lesson 11 Exercise 19.
 I am being accompanied by my good friend and wonderful pianist Andrew Cheyne.
 Here is the complete recording.
 Have a listen while you read the rest of the page.